designeranna1/ghata/README.md

 I work 24x7 on projects like this, and make [educational computer videos](https://youtube.com/vasanthdeveloper/videos).
 Although I don't do this for making money.
 Money is required, for me to live and eat as well as to buy equipments and continue to maintain projects like this.

-It would be awesome if you show your gratitude 😇 by supporting my projects.
+It would be awesome if you show your gratitude 😇 by supporting my projects.<br/>
 Please become my 👇 **patron** and support my work 🙏🏽.

 <a href="https://www.patreon.com/vasanthdeveloper" target="_blank" rel="noopener"><img src="https://img.shields.io/badge/Patreon-support-f96854?style=for-the-badge&logo=patreon&logoColor=ffffff"></a>